crcn/tandem-old/README.md

 ### Tandem Non-goals

 - To build tooling that allows non-programmers (or people that don't want to) to build web components.
-Tandem's user experience will always be for Designers, and developers.
+Tandem's user experience will always be for designers, and developers.
 - To replace writing code by hand.
 Tandem will only cover UI cases where it _makes sense_ to create visually.
 - To replace web debugging tools such as Chrome's web inspector.
 Tandem will be used in conjunction with those tools.
 - To support languages that are not designed for visual editing.
 SASS, LESS, and JSX, and other frameworks are optimized for good developer experience, but do a poor job producing code that is visually editable (things like `1 + 1`, and other computed properties are hard to change visually).